fabrilallo/trivia-games/README.md

 Now you're ready to use the Trivia games API.

-Or maybe you run some tests?
+Or maybe you wanna run some tests?
 Then simply run:
    ```sh
    yarn test
    ```